bryanlammon/autocref/readme.md

 # AutoCref <!-- omit in toc -->

+**AutoCref's functionality has been integrated into [Supra](https://github.com/bryanlammon/supra).
+So it's no longer necessary or functioning.
+Use Supra instead.**

 AutoCref is a [Supra](https://github.com/bryanlammon/supra) and [Pandoc](https://pandoc.org) post-processor that turns footnote cross-references in a Word document into automatically updated fields.

 - [About](#about)